Maui Invasive Species Committee (MISC)

 Lissa Strohecker is the public relations and education specialist for the Maui Invasive Species Committee.
 She holds a biological sciences degree from Montana State University.
 Kia’i Moku, “Guarding the Island,” is prepared by the Maui Invasive Species Committee to provide information on protecting the island from invasive plants and animals that can threaten the island’s environment, economy, and quality of life.

-This article was originally published on August 10th, 2018 as part of the Kiaʻi Moku Column for the Maui News.
+This article was originally published in the Maui News on October 12th, 2019 as part of the Kia‘i Moku Column from the Maui Invasive Species Committee.

 Read more Kiaʻi Moku articles.